 - Be careful when choosing a website to guest post on

-- It takes a lot of time and conversations so you have to be really patient.
-I know that I have mentioned this before but it’s really important to set correct expectations from the beginning
+- It takes a lot of time and conversations, so you have to be patient.
+I know that I have mentioned this before, but it’s essential to set correct expectations from the beginning

 - Make sure that you provide content that is produced by native writers or great writers.
-When we are doing outreaching for our clients, we always aim to find people that are actively writing in the specific niche in order to write the content.
-Webmasters appreciate good quality content so try your best to provide the best quality possible.
+When we are doing outreaching for our clients, we always aim to find people that are actively writing in the specific niche to write the content.
+Webmasters appreciate the excellent quality content, so try your best to provide the best quality possible.

-- Automation tools are very helpful when scraping prospects and finding new guest post opportunities.
-Some tools that I personally use are Scrapebox, Link Assistant and SEMrush
+- Automation tools are beneficial when scraping prospects and finding new guest post opportunities.
+Some tools that I use are Scrapebox, Link Assistant and SEMrush

 - Automation tools are also helpful when contacting people.
-I personally use Link Assistant for this but the members of my team are using both SEMrush and Mailshake with great success.
+I use Link-Assistant for this, but the members of my team are using both SEMrush and Mailshake with great success.
 Outreach Ninja is one tool that we are going to be testing soon, so I will create a video to let you know how it worked out for us.

 How to start Guest Posting

-Let’s see how the guest posting process looks like based on my RealisticSEO method of outreaching and guest posting.
+Let’s see how the guest posting process looks like based on the RealisticSEO method of outreaching and guest posting.

 - The URL of the website

 - The metrics of the website.
 I mainly use the DA of Moz and AHREFS DR and Organic Traffic.